-I hope that I have managed to awaken the interest of readers in the previous paragraphs and that I can begin in the next chapter with an introductory presentation of the generally known Darwin's model of biological evolution.
+I hope that I have managed to awaken the interest of readers in the previous paragraphs and that I can therefore begin the next chapter with an introductory presentation of the generally known Darwinian model of biological evolution.
 In the following chapters, we will gradually discuss the most important new aspects that Neodarwinism brought to Darwin's theory in the 20th century.
-Chapter 8 will be concerned with Dawkinistic evolution, i.e. the selfish gene theory.
+Chapter 8 will be concerned with Dawkinsian evolution, i.e. the selfish gene theory.
 This is a model of evolution that should resolve the difficulties of the Neodarwinist theory with explanation of evolution in sexually reproducing organisms.
-This model assumes that what seems to be Darwinian evolution is, in actual fact, a sort of puppet show held by the individual genes in the framework of their race to be the fastest to multiply - to produce copies of themselves.
+This model5 assumes that what seems to be Darwinian evolution is, in actual fact, a sort of puppet show performed by the individual genes in the framework of their race to be the fastest to multiply - to produce copies of themselves.
 In the 9th and 10th chapter, we will show that the selfish gene theory also does not resolve a fundamental problem of the evolution of sexually reproducing organisms.
-If you read the book in the same way as some people I know, i.e. you begin to read somewhere in the middle of the book, then you skip over three chapters, you read all the adjectives in Chapter 16 and all the verbs in Chapter 17 and, if even then you still find the book interesting, you return to the chapter with the nicest pictures, I would recommend that you begin in Chapter 8 and then perhaps you could also run through Chapters 9 and 10.
-(I know that, in that case, you would not be reading this part or that you would read it at the very end; however, perhaps you accidentally opened the book here - so why not try.)
+If you read the book in the same way as my wife does, i.e. you begin to read somewhere in the middle of the book, then you skip over three chapters, you read all the adjectives in Chapter 16 and all the verbs in Chapter 17 and if, even then, you still find the book interesting, you return to the chapter with the nicest pictures, I would recommend that you begin in Chapter 8 and then perhaps you could also run through Chapters 9 and 10.
+(I know that, in that case, you would not be reading this part or that you might read it at the very end; but, perhaps you accidentally opened the book here - so why not try.)
 However, you should definitely not skip over Chapter 11 which is of key importance from the standpoint of what I want to say.
-It describes a model of evolution that I think best corresponds to modern knowledge of evolutionary biology and palaeontology.
+It describes a model of evolution that I think best corresponds to modern knowledge of evolutionary biology and paleontology.
 The following seven chapters of the book gradually present fundamental facts supporting the validity of the new model and some of its interesting consequences.
-The last chapter contains a discussion of why Darwin's model of evolution persists in textbooks and what the chances are of a change and acceptance of the new model, which has been knocking on the door without visible results from as far back as the 1960s at the very least.
+The chapter before the last contains a discussion of why Darwin's model of evolution persists in textbooks and what the chances are of a change and acceptance of the new model, which has been knocking on the door without visible results from at least as far back as the 1960s.
+The very last chapter was written ten years after publishing the first edition of the book.
+It summarizes the development of the frozen plasticity theory and my thoughts during the years after the publication.